Dung24-6/Dung24-6/README.md

 _**I seek constantly to improve my manners and graces, for they are the sugar to which all are attracted.**_

 Og Mandino

+_**If we open a quarrel between past and present, we shall find that we have lost the future.**_

+Winston Churchill